azcoigreach/rpi-mongo/README.md

 3. Alternatively, you can build an image from Dockerfile (**In you Raspberry Pi**):

-    1. `docker build -t="azcoigreach/rpi-mongo" github.com/azcoigreach/rpi-mongo`
+    1. `docker build --cpuset-cpus 0-3 -t="azcoigreach/rpi-mongo" github.com/azcoigreach/rpi-mongo`

 ### Usage